TheRealKasumi/NikoLight/documentation/planning.md

 The LED configuration is the most important step.
 Here you need to think about where, how and how many LEDs you want to install in your car.
-This hightly depends on your wishes and will influence the part list and building steps.
+This highly depends on your wishes and will influence the part list and building steps.
-Also it will affect how much work you have to put into the project.
+Also, it will affect how much work you have to put into the project.
 So let's start with some important information.

 ### TesLight and LEDs